marchaesen/vcxsrv/mesalib/docs/conform.rst

 Mesa as a project does not get certified conformant by Khronos for the APIs it implements.
 Rather, individual driver teams run the conformance tests and submit their results on a set of hardware on a particular operating system.
-The canonical list is at Khronos's list of `conformant products <https://www.khronos.org/conformance/adopters/conformant-products/>`_ and you can find some reports there by searching for "Mesa",
+The canonical list is at Khronos' list of `conformant products <https://www.khronos.org/conformance/adopters/conformant-products/>`_ and you can find some reports there by searching for "Mesa",